 \item[(ii)] if $\varPhi$ differs morphisms on the outside and is an ideal in ${\tt Ste}$, then the envelope in $\Epi$ is also an envelope in the class $\Bim$ of all bimorphisms, and in any other class $\varOmega$ which contains $\Bim$ (for example, in the class $\Mor$ of all morphisms):

 }\eit

-\item[(b)] in each space $X$ there exist imprints of the classes $\Mono$ of all monomorphisms and $\SMono$ of all strong monomorphisms by means of arbitrary class of morphisms $\varPhi$, among which there is at least one coming to $X$; in addition, \bit{ \item[(i)] if $\varPhi$ differs morphisms on the inside in ${\tt Ste}$, then the imprint of $\Mono$ is also an imprint of the class $\Bim$ of all bimorphisms:
+\item[(b)] each space $X$ has refinements in the classes $\Mono$ of all monomorphisms and $\SMono$ of all strong monomorphisms by means of arbitrary class of morphisms $\varPhi$, among which there is at least one coming to $X$; in addition, \bit{ \item[(i)] if $\varPhi$ differs morphisms on the inside in ${\tt Ste}$, then the refinement in $\Mono$ is also a refinement in the class $\Bim$ of all bimorphisms:

-\item[(ii)] if $\varPhi$ differs morphisms on the inside and is a left ideal in ${\tt Ste}$, then the imprint of $\Mono$ is an imprint of the class $\Bim$ of all bimorphisms, and of any other class $\varOmega$ which contains $\Bim$ (for example, in the class $\Mor$ of all morphisms):
+\item[(ii)] if $\varPhi$ differs morphisms on the inside and is a left ideal in ${\tt Ste}$, then the refinement in $\Mono$ is a refinement in the class $\Bim$ of all bimorphisms, and of any other class $\varOmega$ which contains $\Bim$ (for example, in the class $\Mor$ of all morphisms):